 We all know Captain Kirk said that, right?
 Apparently not.
 (Wikiquote)

 This didn’t come from Dr. Seuss; the actual source is unknown.
-(Readers Digest)
+(Readers Digest: 13 Popular Quotes That Constantly Get Misattributed)

 I hadn’t heard this before, but I like it!
 It gets attributed to Winston Churchill, but, while he should have said it, he didn’t.
 (RD)

 The Reflecting on Powerful Words guided journal matches amazing quotes from people like Maya Angelou and Winston Churchill with prompt questions that relate to each quote as well as beautiful images.
-It’s available free from the MH@H Download Centre.
+You can find it on the Resources page.